NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 # Known Issues and Limitations

-* ComfyUI requires you to acquire the needed elements of ComfyUI separately for the hosted components for NIM Agent Blueprints.
+* ComfyUI requires you to acquire the needed elements of ComfyUI separately for the hosted components for NVIDIA Omniverse Blueprints.
 These components are not supplied by NVIDIA.
 * The generative AI image model used in this guide also requires you to acquire and add this on your own.
 This AI image model is not supplied by NVIDIA.
 * It is up to the developer to also add in any NSFW filtering for undesirable prompts.
 * 'Error: Prompt is invalid.
 Please enter new prompts and try again' may be due to the NSFW filter incorrectly flagging certain words in the customization prompts.